Click the "Select File" button above, and choose your DB-JOURNAL file.

 Convert DB-JOURNAL to another file type

-To convert your DB-JOURNAL file to another format, you need SQLite or other Database software.
+To convert DB-JOURNAL journals to another format, you need SQLite or other Database software.

 Convert a file to DB-JOURNAL